This quick tutorial shows you how to install VMware Workstation Player on Ubuntu Linux.

 To install VMware Workstation Player in Ubuntu and other Ubuntu-based distributions, follow the steps below:

 Open a terminal (Ctrl+Alt+T) and use the command below to install required build packages and Linux Kernel headers from the build-essential package:

 sudo apt install build-essential

 Step 2: Download VMware Workstation Player

-Don’t worry if you see a .txt or .bundle file.
+Don’t worry when it starts downloading a .bundle file.
 That actually is the installer.

 Step 3: Installing VMware Player